 Update Regarding COVID-19 Health Precautions and Telecommuting

-Consistent with Governor Cuomo’s recent announcement that COVID-19 restrictions were lifted for most commercial and social settings as 70 percent of New Yorkers aged 18 or older have received the first dose of their COVID-19 vaccination series, and recently released Governor’s office of Employee Relations (GOER) guidance, DOL is providing staff with an update.
+Consistent with former Governor Cuomo’s recent announcement that COVID-19 restrictions were lifted for most commercial and social settings as 70 percent of New Yorkers aged 18 or older have received the first dose of their COVID-19 vaccination series, and recently released Governor’s office of Employee Relations (GOER) guidance, DOL is providing staff with an update.

 - Fully vaccinated individuals do not need to wear face coverings; however, they may choose to do so.